 #5.
 Once your computer successfully detects your USB drive a Windows 10 icon will show and it will start the initial setup.

 ⬇️ Read this guide for a better step-by-step guide

 Choose language and keyboard layout language.
 The next thing is the terms page; you have to tick that and click on I Agree.
 Now there will be a big “INSTALL” button, click on that.

 Enter the windows 10 serial key, if you don’t have to click on the “I don’t have windows 10 key”.

 When asked to install Windows 10 on your hard drive, Wait and read this.

-There will be two option, and one is to upgrade and second is custom if you are doing a clean install you should choose the “Custom” option.
-Since there is no need to format the partition on which you’re installing the Windows 10 via USB.
+There will be two options, one is to upgrade and the second is custom if you are doing a clean install you should choose the “Custom” option.
+Since there is no need to format the partition on which you’re installing Windows 10 via USB.
 (In case there was an older windows setup would be moved to a new Windows.old folder in the root directory of the partition).

 There is nothing much complicated about a Windows 10 setup, just follow your screen.
 After Windows, copies setup files a prompt will show and your computer will restart.

 NOTE: When this happens you need to pull out the USB drive, otherwise your computer again may try to boot from USB Drive and will create a setup-boot loop.
 The USB drive part is done.

 Your computer will take some more minutes to set things up, it will ask you to set a User on your computer, you can choose a username and password, just in case.
 You can either go with the Express settings or can take a minute to customize those.